sudoyashi/da_cabby/docs/about.markdown

 - Modifications:
   - Decked 0.04" by Ted's Automotive Shop

 **Block:** Stock JH block, no modifications

+More information provided by [cabby-info.com](https://www.cabby-info.com/engine.htm)

 ## Fuel System

 The part that I've invested in the most since owning the car and what was stopping the car from moving in the first place.

 **CIS is out.
 Carburetors are in.**

 - Originally manufactured with CIS (Continuous Injection System), the system was replaced with a simpler carburetor system.
+- Manifold and head flange made by DanST Engineering.
+Made decently well.
+Carburetor adapter kit was great, though the head flange I will say is not so user-friendly with where the bolts were placed.
+I don't think there was much room but oh well, haha.
 - ~1997 ZX6R Carburetors for a ~600CC motorcycle
   - Main jet per cylinder 1-2-3-4:
     - 155-160-160-155